mig82/viskit/README.md

 Empty containers may be accidental, although they're sometimes used as separators, shadows or place-holders.

+## Count Skin uses

+Count the number of times each skin is used and find broken skin references.

+    viskit count-skin-uses|csu path/to/workspace/FooApp --theme fooTheme

+When you modify the appearance to the widgets in your project, Vis automatically creates new skins for you.
+If you then delete the widgets, the skins stay behind.

+Furthermore, if you do not give these new skins mnemonic names that you can later recognise as you create them, over time you risk accumulating a large amount of unrecognisable skins, making it very hard to know which ones are actually in use and which ones are not.

+The intent of this command is to count the number of times each skin is referenced.
+If the count of references to a skin is 0, you'll know it is safe to delete it.
+If the count is low -e.g.: 1 or 2, then perhaps you can delete it and instead reuse another.
+It also points out if any widgets are referencing missing skins.

 ## Find Widgets with Undefined Dimensions

 Find any widgets with undefined or preferred width or height.